Find Affordable College Courses

 308 Yearly Graduations

 New York Law School is the 19th most popular school in the nation for students seeking a doctor's degree in law.
 Each year, around 1,000 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 308 doctor's degrees were handed out to law majors at New York Law School.
-About 57% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 308 people received their doctor's degree in law from New York Law School.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+Those who complete their doctor's degree in law at New York Law School make a median salary of 64,854.

 #20